trevorbecker/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-object-groups.md

 ### Object-groups in the Firewall Manager v2

 In the Firewall Manager v2, object-groups are referred to as **IP Groups**.
 You also now have the ability to view, modify, or delete any object-group on your firewall.
-In the previous version of the Firewall Manager, the user was restricted to only modifying object-groups that began with the string _"FWCP-"_.
+In the previous version of the Firewall Manager, the user was restricted to only modifying object-groups that began with the string "_FWCP-_".
 In this new version of the Firewall Manager, this restriction has been lifted, which enables you to more powerfully control and modify your environment.

 **Location of Object-groups**